SamuelCourville/RadSPy/README.md

 ## Quick use guide:

 ## Option A).
-Import radar simulator python class into code.
+Import RadSPy.py simulator class into code.

 Simply open the jupyter notebook file demo.ipnyb and follow instructions.